How News Organisations can Reinvent Themselves

 “Print is not dead, we just need to reinvent it,” he emphasised.

-Tamilavel, News Editor and Digital Editor of the Tamil Musaru, Singapore Press Holdings (SPH), was another speaker who covered on the digital news and its transformation.
+Tamilavel, News Editor and Digital Editor of the Tamil Murasu, Singapore Press Holdings (SPH), was another speaker who covered on the digital news and its transformation.

 “At the end of the day, we want to cater to all ages,” noted Tamilavel.
 To this end, Tamil Murasu embarked on a consumer research to find out more about what readers want in this time and age.

-The news Editor and Digital Editor of the Tamil Musaru, Mr Tamilavel, shared on his experiences in the Singapore media industry on May 9, 2019.
+The news Editor and Digital Editor of the Tamil Murasu, Mr Tamilavel, shared on his experiences in the Singapore media industry on May 9, 2019.
 (PHOTO: Elizabeth Victoria)

 Steven Spieczny, covering a session on “How Subscription Actually Works” at the News Conference on May 9, 2019.
 (PHOTO: Elizabeth Victoria)